syncfusion-content/asp.netwebforms-docs/aspnet/ReportViewer/how-to/Load-Unsupported-Fonts.md

 ## Using @font-face in Style Section

- * Add the &lt;style&gt; tag to headsection of the HTML page.
+ * Add the &lt;style&gt; tag to head section of the HTML page.
  * Create the CSS rule **font-face** and then add the **font-family** and **src** resources as mentioned below.
  * **font-family** -- Specifies a name that will be used as a font face value for font properties.
  * **src** -- Specifies the resource containing the font data.
 This can be a URL to a font file location.